Best Foundation for Dry Skin That Doesn’t Cake

 Finish: Radiant | Coverage: Medium | Shades: 30+

-Why it works: Comfortable, smoothing, and forgiving on pores and dryness with that trademark Tilbury glow.
+Why it works: Comfortable, smoothing, and forgiving on the look of pores and dryness—with that signature Tilbury glow.

 8) Maybelline Fit Me Dewy + Smooth